 Recently, a business associate really got me thinking.
-Both of us live in the West, he in Arizona and myself in California, and we were discussing the powersports industry and our experiences in it, just shooting the breeze and enjoying trading old stories.
+Both of us live in the west, and we were discussing the powersports industry and our experiences in it, just shooting the breeze and enjoying trading old stories.
 I happened to mention that back when I started out in the industry I was riding so often that for a number of years I did over 25,000 miles a year.
 I said it kind of offhand, as if it were no big deal, and it really wasn't.
 Most of the people I knew back then did the same kind of riding.
 But you would have thought I had said something ludricous, impossible, like I had dated the latest supermodel or something.
-In fact, the guy made it quite clear he didn't believe me, and this was someone who, though quite a bit younger than I, has himself had been in the industry over 25 years, and is a staff manager for a pretty important company in the powersports business.
+In fact, the guy made it quite clear he didn't believe me, and this was someone who, though quite a bit younger than I, has himself been in the industry over 25 years, and is presently the number two man for a pretty important company in the powersports business.
 Frankly, I was a little put off.
 Stunned, even.

 What is so amazing about riding every day, anyway?
 Hmm.
 I guess I just answered my own question.
 People don't ride like that any more.
 The industry used to be full of people who rode as a lifestyle, one you could even have called alternative, though today that term has been appropriated to mean something else altogether.
-But riding, in California at least, *was* an alternative back then.
+But riding, in California at least, was an alternative back then.
 It was a special, unique lifestyle.
-I owned three motorcycles in succession before I owned my first car, and even today, 40 years later, the bike-to-car ratio in my family is still heavily tipped toward bikes.
+I owned three motorcycles in succession before I owned my first car.
 It seems to me motorcyclists were motorcyclists full-time 40 years ago, not the "weekend psuedo misfits" Harley-Davidson has publicly admitted marketing to, or the "get busted up on dirt tracks twice a month" guys, or even the "ride to the nearest destination for coffee and camaraderie" types, all of which together seem to make up the riders of today.

 I have slowed down too of course.
 It's been a few years since I rode in a downpour hard enough to soak me through and make streetlights malfunction.
 It's been a long time since I rode from San Diego to L.A. and back every evening for several months at a stretch.
 The times that even with heavy gloves my fingers went numb and hurt like the dickens when warmed up again at the end of my ride.
 Being run off the road, on purpose by a redneck in a pickup truck playing a game of "chicken", more than once.
 Running over a piece of sewer pipe on a California freeway one night and being tossed off the bike.
 Riding through thermals and scent pockets going into and out of valleys.
 Watching the sun rise on an unnamed village in rural southern Arizona.
 Crossing numberless waving corn fields in Nebraska.
 Riding through perpetual dampness in Northern Oregon in September.
 Taking the dare to attempt the Canadian border from Southern California in just 10 hours and missing it due to a radar ticket while in sight of my goal.
 Riding in fog so thick it was like riding in a box.
-I eventually sold my CB500 Four with 94,000 miles on it, and later rode my 81 CBX over 40,000 in just 15 months, with part of that a 2,000+ mile, 12 day trip from San Diego to Illinois and back.
+I eventually sold my CB500 Four with 94,000 miles on it, and later rode my 81 CBX over 40,000 in just 15 months, part of that a 5,000+ mile, 10-day ride from San Diego to Illinois and back through Montana and points north.

 Yeah, things are different now.
 I don't ride as much as I used to.
 And neither does anyone else.
 4,000 miles is now the average yearly use for the typical rider.
 This used to be hard for me to fathom, and it still is at times, despite knowing I don't do nearly as much riding as I used to.
 It just doesn't seem possible somehow that folks can ride so little.
 Just as my friend thought it impossible that anyone could ride so much.